Code-Institute-Submissions/the_appleshop/README.md

 # Shop features

-* user management
+* A user management has been implemented
-* products search
+* Products and reviews can be found by procuct name
-* shopping cart functionality, registered users can save cart to database.
+* Shopping cart functionality, registered users can save cart to database.
-* checkout to finalise orders by paying with creditcard
+* Checkout to finalise orders by paying with creditcard
-* review function for purchased items
+* Review function for purchased items only
-* maintain a wish list for registered users
+* Maintain a wish list for registered users
 * User created cart and wishlist saved in database are merged with a possibly locally created list before being logged in.
 For the shopping cart, if a product is in server cart and local cart, the higher value is set on merged cart.
 * free shipping above 50 EUR